v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 34. Close all pages.

-### Exercise \#5:†Create a simple BOM without a version
+### Exercise \#5:¬†Create a simple BOM without a version

-You have been asked to assist the product designer†at USMF and show her how to create a simple BOM for a new light cabinet.†
+You have been asked to assist the product designer¬†at USMF and show her how to create a simple BOM for a new light cabinet.¬†

-You will†approve the BOM using†employee 000020, Julia Funderburk.
+You will¬†approve the BOM using¬†employee 000020, Julia Funderburk.

 You will use the parameters on the right